shawes5/ithaca_guide/content/1_about.md

 We hope you utilize this website to make your travel planning as smooth and straight forward as possible.

 ## Motivation
-We interviewed international MBA student Chloe, who is currently enrolled at Cornell and had no prior experience traveling to and around Ithaca.
+We interviewed international MBA & MILR student Chloe, who is currently enrolled at Cornell and had no prior experience traveling to and around Ithaca.
 She emphasized the importance of researching all possible travel options, as they are often limited, especially when time is short.
 Planning ahead for both time and expenses is crucial; for example, buses are usually cheaper but take more time, while planes are faster but much more expensive.
 When asked about getting around Ithaca, she mentioned a preference for walking.
 Despite the availability of the TCAT bus service, she found it sometimes unreliable due to weather conditions, making walking a more dependable option for her.

 ## Who We've Helped
 To hear testimonies from real users like Chloe, check out the User Testimonies page to see how real Cornell and IC students have benefited from the information given in our guide.